Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/ScrollableBase.md

 }
 ```

-Following output is generated when the ScrollableBase is being dragged:
+The following output is generated when the ScrollableBase is dragged:

 ![ScrollableBaseDrag](./media/ScrollableBase.gif)

-## Related Information
+## Related information

 - Dependencies
   -   Tizen 6.0 and Higher